Learning to Grasp 3D Objects using Deep Residual U-Nets: Ranking Collision-free Paths for Grasping

-As we mentioned in the previous section, we assume the given object is laying on a surface, e.g., a table.
-The object is then extracted from the scene and fed to the Res-U-Net as shown in Fig.~\ref{f-pipeline} (\emph{a-c}) After detecting the graspable area of the given object, the point cloud of the object is further processed to determine grasp points and an appropriate grasp configuration (i.e., grasp point and end-effector positions and orientations) for each grasp point.
-In particular, the detected affordance part of the object is first segmented into $m$ clusters using the K-means algorithm, where $m$ is defined based on the size of affordance part and robot's griper.
-The centroid of each cluster indicates one grasp candidate (Fig.~\ref{f-pipeline} (\emph{d})) and is considered as one side of the approaching path.
-We create a pipeline for each grasp candidate and process the object further to define the other side of the approaching path.
-Inside each pipeline, we generate a Fibonacci sphere with setting the center of the sphere at the grasp candidate and then randomly select $N$ points on the sphere.
+To discuss the problem better, we provide a representative example of the proposed approach in Fig.~\ref{f-pipeline}.
+As shown in Fig.~\ref{f-pipeline} (\textit{a}), we assume that a given object is laying on a planar surface.
+The object is then extracted from the scene and fed to the Res-U-Net (see \emph{b-c}).
+After detecting the graspable area of the given object, the point cloud of the object is further processed to determine an appropriate 6-DOF grasp configuration (i.e., the position and the orientation of end-effector in 3D space).
+In particular, the predicted graspable part of the object is first segmented into $m$ clusters using the K-means algorithm, where $m$ is defined based on the size of the graspable part of the object and robot's griper.
+The centroid of each cluster indicates one grasp candidate (see Fig.~\ref{f-pipeline} (\emph{d})).
+Each centroid is considered as the desired pose of the approaching path.
+We create a pipeline for each grasp candidate and process the object further to define the starting pose of the collision-free approaching path.
+Inside each pipeline, we generate a Fibonacci sphere by putting the center of the sphere at the grasp candidate and then randomly select $N$ points on the sphere.
 We then define $N$ linear approaching paths by calculating lines using selected points and the grasp candidate point (i.e., the center of the sphere).
-In our current setup, $N$ has been set to 256 points which are shown by red lines Fig.~\ref{f-pipeline}.
-In this study, we use a set of procedures to define the best approaching path:
+In our current setup, $N$ has been set to 256 points shown by red lines Fig.~\ref{f-pipeline}.
+In this study, we use the following procedures to define the best collision-free approaching path:

-\begin{itemize} \item \textbf{Removing the approaching paths which are started from the under-table:} by considering the table information, we remove infeasible approaching paths, i.e., those paths that their start point is under the table (\emph{see the second image in each pipeline}).
+\begin{itemize} \item \textbf{Discard infeasible paths:} by considering the table information, we remove infeasible approaching paths.
+Particularly, those paths that their starting point is under the table or the paths that gripper collides with the table before reaching the object (\emph{see the second image in each pipeline}).

-\item \textbf{Computing the main axis of the affordance part:} Principal Component Analysis (PCA) is used to compute the axes of minimum and maximum variance in the affordance part.
-The maximum variance axis is considered as the main-axis (shown by a green line in the third image of each pipeline).
+\item \textbf{Compute the main axis of the predicted graspable part using Principal Component Analysis (PCA):} The axis with maximum variance is considered as the main-axis (\emph{shown by a green line in the third image of each pipeline}).

-\item \textbf{Calculating a score for each approaching path:} the following equation is used to calculate a score for each approaching path:
+\item \textbf{Rank each of the approaching path:} we propose the following equation to rank each of the remaining paths: